I REASONS FOR AND CHALLENGES OF MULTI-SOURCE FINANCING

 Any security on the new infrastructure will most likely be shared with all existing lender groups under the common collateral agreement.
 However, while the new infrastructure is being constructed, the lenders for that infrastructure as yet have nothing of value to contribute to the common security pool, so will typically not be permitted to participate in the existing common security.
 Once an expansion project is completed, these lenders will become full participants in the common security arrangement.

 In contrast, completely new, though related projects (particularly upstream or downstream projects), if conducted by different entities, and not utilising security over the existing project, may be permitted with fewer restrictions.
-One typical restriction is that no related project be undertaken before the initial project is funded, so that the equity resources and human resources in the sponsors' corporate families are not diverted before the original lenders' collateral is constructed and in operation.
+One typical restriction is that no related project be undertaken before the initial project is funded, so that the equity resources and human resources in the sponsors' corporate families are not diverted before the original lenders' collateral is in place.
 Others include the availability of sufficient debt and equity funds for the related project and confirmation that the related project not adversely affect the existing project.
 Collateral typically is not shared, so the lenders to the related project will not join the common collateral agreement, though special arrangements may be made with respect to common infrastructure shared by both the existing project and the related project, such as an export terminal.

-1 David F Asmus is a partner and Adam Cowan is counsel at Sidley Austin LLP.
+1 David F Asmus is a partner and Adam Cowan is counsel at Sidley Austin LLP